mura0000/basic-income-analysis/bi_markdown.md

 ```

 #### arguments_for and arguments_against
-For arguments_for and arguments_against, since the values are based on a multiple choice with each of the chosen options separated by the character "|", columns for each option can be created so that for a respondent, a cell in a column corresponding to one of the choice options takes 1 if that option is checked and 0 otherwise.
+For arguments_for and arguments_against, since the values are based on a multiple choice with each of the chosen options separated by the character "|", columns for each option can be created so that for each of the respondents, a cell in a column corresponding to one of the choice options takes 1 if that option is checked and 0 otherwise.

 ```r
 ###arguments_for###